-There are many social networks, messaging apps, and news aggregation sites that you can get as a replacement of Facebook.
+There are many social networks, messaging apps, and news aggregation sites that you can get as a replacement for Facebook.
 So, let’s tell you about them in brief:

 The subscriber usage data is the bread and butter of social networks like Facebook.
 Vero is an option in this case as it’s based on the subscription model; so, it doesn’t show ads and collect data for the same.
 This fast-growing social media alternative is only app-based.
 They do collect your usage stats but make it available to you only to monitor how often you use the service.
 However, this option is turned off by default.